kryptokrona/kryptokrona-mobile-wallet/README.md

 ### Integrating QR Codes or URIs

-TonChan supports two kinds of QR codes.
+Kryptokrona Mobile Wallet supports two kinds of QR codes.

 * Standard addresses / integrated addresses - This is simply the address encoded as a QR code.

-* turtlecoin:// URI encoded as a QR code.
+* xkr:// URI encoded as a QR code.

-Your uri must begin with `turtlecoin://` followed by the address to send to, for example, `turtlecoin://TRTLv2Fyavy8CXG8BPEbNeCHFZ1fuDCYCZ3vW5H5LXN4K2M2MHUpTENip9bbavpHvvPwb4NDkBWrNgURAd5DB38FHXWZyoBh4wW`
+Your uri must begin with `xkr://` followed by the address to send to, for example, `xkr://SEKReTyRMJx2LTUrbf2r7GdMJ9PY5yHbYN6MCZkKUVvKZSwwwf3HnUS6Jia3TkD4jWgfxeh1AEYV3DKEAesSb7mSAvNqfCNBXrg`

 There are a few optional parameters.